plasmatech8/algorand-practice/13_contract_to_create_asa/README.md

 goal app read --local --app-id $APP_ID --from $PERSONAL_ADDRESS
 ```

-Note: to perform an action on behalf of a escrow contract, a transaction needs to be signed by
-passing in the contract program as the signer.

 ## Introduction

 ASAs are usually created by a user account, but here we will do so using a stateful smart contract